-On March 1, 2009, the Company became the operator for its East Slopes Project.
+On March 1, 2009, the Company became the operator for its East Slopes Project in California.
 Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning well program.
 The Company subsequently sold the same 25% working interest on June 11, 2009.
-Of the \$1.5 million liability, \$244,849 remains unpaid and is included in the May 31, 2019 accounts payable balance.
+Of the \$1.5 million liability, \$244,849 remains unpaid and is included in both the August 31, 2019 and February 28, 2019 accounts payable balances.
 Payment of this liability has been delayed until the Company's cash flow situation improves.
 On October 17, 2018, a working interest partner in California filed a UCC financing statement in regards to payables owed to the partner by the Company.
-At May 31, 2019, the balance owed this working interest partner was \$114,019 and is included in the approximate \$1.5 million balance.
+At August 31, 2019, the balance owed this working interest partner was \$109,371 and is included in the approximate \$1.4 million accounts payable balance.